 Ron Carter and Al Foster join him in the trio format pioneered by Sonny Rollins.
 The hypnotic ‘Y Ya La Quiero’ is one of three Henderson originals alongside a tender rendition of Sam Rivers’ ‘Beatrice’ and three Monk tunes including ‘Ask Me Now’ – by now a feature of any Henderson concert.

-The mood is intimate and playful, and Carter’s articulate sounds huge.
+The mood is intimate and playful, and Carter’s articulate bass sounds huge.

-With acoustic the label, five albums: tributes to Billy Strayhorn, Miles Davis and Antonio Carlos Jobim, Henderson’s arrangements of Gershwin’s & , and a . moving to the forefront, Joe Henderson was signed by
+With acoustic jazz moving to the forefront, Joe Henderson was signed by the Verve label, recording five albums: tributes to Billy Strayhorn, Miles Davis and Antonio Carlos Jobim, Henderson’s arrangements of Gershwin’s Porgy & Bess, and a big band recording.

 Joe Henderson was hired by Miles Davis for a brief period around 1969, playing alongside his contemporary Wayne Shorter.
 Another connection to Miles is a 1968 live session he made with the Wynton Kelly Trio, released in the 1990s as ‘Four’ and ‘Straight No Chaser’.

-This is a superb , presenting many of Joe Henderson’s best-known compositions with some you may not know, such as ‘Step Lightly’ and ‘A Shade Of Jade’.
+This is a superb recording, presenting many of Joe Henderson’s best-known compositions with some you may not know, such as ‘Step Lightly’ and ‘A Shade Of Jade’.

-The is top-notch, featuring long-time collaborators Chick and Freddie Hubbard with ‘young lions’ such as Christian McBride and Lewis Nash.
-Many of the arrangements are by Henderson himself and may date back to the early 1960s when he led a with Kenny Dorham.
+The band is top-notch, featuring long-time collaborators Chick Corea and Freddie Hubbard with ‘young lions’ such as Christian McBride and Lewis Nash.
+Many of the arrangements are by Henderson himself and may date back to the early 1960s when he led a big band with Kenny Dorham.

 Joe Henderson retired from performing in 1998 due to ill health and he died in 2001.
 His recorded legacy is huge and his playing is consistently good over the years.

 Want to learn more about the history of tenor sax?
-Check out more articles about the greats of or take a read through our rundown of the ten best John Coltrane albums.
+Check out more articles about the greats of jazz saxophone or take a read through our rundown of the ten best John Coltrane albums.

 Like the Blue Note style?
 We picked out 10 of the most iconic albums on the label’s history here.